Songweiping/GRU4Rec_TensorFlow/README.md

 # GRU4Rec_TensorFlow
 TensorFlow implementation of *GRu4Rec*, which was descibed in "Session-based Recommendations With Recurrent Neural Networks".
 See paper: http://arxiv.org/abs/1511.06939.

+# Update:
+GRU4Rec uses back-propagation instead of back-propagation through time (BPTT) for training.
+For a standard training with BPTT, please visit our sequential recommendation code base ([here](https://github.com/DeepGraphLearning/RecommenderSystems)), which has a much better performance for session-based recommendation or more general, sequential recommendation.

 # Requirements
 Python: 2.7